soumitro114/Primitive_root_calculator/Readme.md

-Python code for calculating primitive root of upto ~500,000th prime
+Python code for calculating primitive roots of primes